 In most cases, there will be a distinct class name for today's date html element.
 This will be different for different date libraries but there exists a pattern.
 We just need to find this pattern to get the XPath for today.

-In this case, you can see that the class name consists of "highlight".
+In this case, we have JqueryUI 's datepicker where you can see that the class name consists of "highlight".
 So we can write XPath for today as:

 Advanced Example 2: Fetch 'tomorrow's date

 Based on Example 1, we have XPath for today.